 The future is defined by the barriers we break.

-When Gia is not being a student at the #1 HBCU or running her business, you can find her indulging in fashion and beauty.
-She is the oldest daughter of Trelles Delandro-Williams and Cornell Williams.
+Gia is the oldest daughter of Trelles Delandro-Williams and Cornell Williams.
 She has two younger sisters, Mariah and Camryn, that look to Gia as their role model.
 Gia is most passionate about helping others to reach their full potential!
 Whether she is working with her younger siblings, scholars within her community, or her Spelman Sisters, the thing that drives Gia is knowing she has the opportunity to make an impact.

+Gia has worked with The Harvey Foundation and was a speaker at the Girls Who Rule The World Event, she has been seen in Essence and Voyage ATL.
+She is a Girls Inc Bold Award 2019 Recipient and an Echoing Green Fellow.
 Gia is a student leader on campus and has plans to make her mark at Spelman.
 She is a member of the Economics Club, Sister Keeping it Real Through Service (SKIRTS), Morehouse Business Association, Future Business Leaders of Spelman, Presidential member of the National Society of Leadership and Success, and Co-President of Girls Going Global Spelman Chapter.
-Gia participated in Goldman Sachs HBCU Possibilities: Market Madness 14-week program including an induction to Goldman Sachs and deep dive of key financial concepts.
+Gia participated in Goldman Sachs HBCU Possibilities: Market Madness 14-week program including induction to Goldman Sachs and deep dive into key financial concepts.
 During the program, Gia worked diligently with her team members, also known as the “GS Dream Team”.
 The Dream Team competed against 125 HBCU students and placed first in the business case competition, scouring a grand prize of a $1 Million dollar grant for Spelman College.